MelisaApriliani/ScheineGenerator/README.md

 DATABASE_PASSWORD=your_password
 DATABASE_NAME=Schein

-5.Run TypeORM migrations to create the database schema: npm run typeorm migration:run
+5. Run TypeORM migrations to create the database schema: npm run typeorm migration:run

 note: there are 2 migrations in this backend subproject (/src/migration). make sure you your database schema correctly generated with some predefined data in these tables: doctor,healthcare_facility,insurance_provider, hospital_treatment_perscription_type, schein_type

-6.Start the backend server
+6. Start the backend server
 npm run build
 npm start